cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

 # Declarative Database Management

-Declarative database management enables users to control the lifecycle of databases using a new Custom Resource Definition (CRD) called `Database`.
+Declarative database management enables users to control the lifecycle of databases via a new Custom Resource Definition (CRD) called `Database`.

 A `Database` object is managed by the instance manager of the cluster's primary instance.
 This feature is not supported in replica clusters,